sambanova/ai-starter-kit/CONTRIBUTING.md

 ## Questions or Issues?

-- Message us on SambaNova Community
+- <a href="https://community.sambanova.ai/latest" target="_blank">,Message us</a> on SambaNova Community <a href="https://community.sambanova.ai/latest"
 - Create an issue on GitHub
 - We're happy to help!